tasmota/docs/docs/Smart-Meter-Interface.md

     ```

 !!! attention
-    With a few meters, it is necessary to request the meter to send its data using a specific character string.
+    With a few meters, it is necessary to request the meter to send data using a specific character string.
 This string has to be sent at a very low baudrate (300Baud).
-If you reply the meter with an acknowledge and ask the it for a new baudrate of 9600 baud, the baudrate of the SML driver has to be changed, too.
+If you reply the meter with an acknowledge and ask the it for a new baudrate of 9600 baud, the baudrate of the SML driver has to be changed, too (see [Landis + Gyr ZMR120AR](#landis-gyr-zmr120ares2r2sfcs-obis)).

     To change the baudrate:
     >sml(`METERNUMBER` 0 `BAUDRATE`)